-This Vegan Hollandaise Sauce is so creamy and delicious!
+This easy Vegan Hollandaise Sauce is so creamy and delicious!
 It can be prepared in minutes, and is a perfect alternative to the traditional egg based sauce.
 Serve it over steamed or roasted veggies, or over your vegan eggs Benedict or vegan frittata.

 This vegan hollandaise sauce recipe is not at all traditional.
-In fact, I had never had hollandaise sauce before going vegan.
+In fact, I had never had classic hollandaise sauce before going vegan.
 Then I had a tofu Benedict at a vegan restaurant, and I fell in love with this delicious sauce.

 I can’t guarantee that this vegan version tastes like the authentic counterpart.
 But I can say that it’s damn good!
 You’re going to want to drizzle it on everything!